Tuscaloosa, Alabama: Government

 The city council acts as the legislative body of the city.
 It is powered by state law to consider policy and enact law and to make appointments to city boards.
 The council also considers the budget proposed by the mayor for approval.
 The majority of work in the council is done by committee.
 These committees usually consist of three council members, one of whom will be chairman, and relevant non-voting city employees.

 Tuscaloosa, as the largest county seat in western Alabama, serves a hub of state and federal government agencies.
-In addition to the customary offices associated with the county courthouse, namely two District Court Judges, six Circuit Court Judges, the District Attorney and the Public Defender, several Alabama state government agencies have regional offices in Tuscaloosa, such as the Alabama Department of Transportation and the Alabama State Troopers (the state police).
+In addition to the customary offices associated with the county courthouse, namely two district court judges, six circuit court judges, the district attorney and the public defender, several Alabama state government agencies have regional offices in Tuscaloosa, such as the Alabama Department of Transportation and the Alabama State Troopers (the state police).

 Tuscaloosa is in the federal jurisdiction of the United States District Court for the Northern District of Alabama.
 There is a courthouse in Tuscaloosa simply called the Federal Courthouse.
 Several federal agencies operate bureaus out of the courthouse.

 Federally, Tuscaloosa is split between the 4th and 7th Congressional Districts, which are represented by Robert Aderholt (R) and Terri Sewell (D), respectively.
-In addition, Alabama's senior senator, Richard Shelby (R), is a resident of Tuscaloosa.
+In addition, Alabama's senior senator until 2023, Richard Shelby (R), is a resident of Tuscaloosa.

 On the state level, the city is split among the 5th, 21st, and 24th Senate districts and 62nd, 63rd, and 70th House districts in the Alabama State Legislature.

 In December 2009, construction on the new federal courthouse of Tuscaloosa began.
 The $67 million building was the centerpiece of a major downtown urban renewal project.
 According to information released by the General Services Administration, the building is 129000 sqft with parking.
 It houses the U.S. District Court, U.S. Bankruptcy Court and Social Security Administration office.

 The Northern District of Alabama has only one facility suitable for holding a major criminal trial in Huntsville.
 However, Huntsville lacks the facilities for safely moving criminal suspects in and out of the building safely.
 Tuscaloosa's new federal courthouse will anchor the federal structure for the whole Northern District of Alabama.